-Unfortunately, there have been human-macaques conflicts due to our lack of awareness on how to behave around macaques.
-We believe that our behaviour influences theirs, so the way to eliminate conflicts is to start by understanding them and behaving appropriately.
+Unfortunately, there have been human-macaque conflicts due to our lack of awareness on how to behave around macaques.
+We believe that our behaviour influences theirs, one way to eliminate conflicts is to start by understanding them and behaving appropriately.

 Want to know more?
 As part of our efforts to share knowledge about the macaques, JGIS has collaborated with NParks to conduct monthly guided walks.
 The walks are conducted by our Monkey Walkers, primatologists or guides trained by our primatologists.

 2017 Monkey Walk dates (typically on the second and fourth Saturday)

 January: 14th, 21st

 April: 8th, 22nd

 May: 13th, 27th